 - Submit a four-year plan signed by the student's assigned advisor.

 - Submit the Student Self-Assessment of Dispositions document printed from this link.

-- Transfer and continuing education students must submit a copy of their transcript evaluation.
+- Licensure-only students must submit a copy of their transcript evaluation.
 Indicate date taken and passed the content area test if current major is in degree area.

 Note: Grades of "C-" do not meet the minimum standard of "C" (Undergraduate Catalog)